mtopircean/mixing-potions-frontend/README.md

     };
 ```

 ## Open Bugs

 1. Refresh on create or edit post, or other forms does not maintain the changes made and in the case of create posts it redirects the user to homepage.
 It is not really an error, but more a limitation on my application that I intend to address in a future iteration.

 2. Menu shift when user logged in:
-Due to some scalling issue, when I loggin, the menu icon shifts slightly up
+Due to some scaling issue, when I login, the menu icon shifts slightly up
 ![Alt text](docs/bugs/menu_shift.png)

 3. 401 errors:
 Standard errors when opening the app without being logged in